101arrowz/pwa-manifest/packages/core/README.md

 The `screenshots`, unlike in a normal web app manifest, should be an array of screenshot image filepaths or absolute URLs.
 Do not use relative URLs or they will be confused for filepaths.
 Each image should be a PNG, JPEG, or WebP file.

+Each shortcut in the `shortcuts` should not include an `icons` field but rather a single `icon`, which will automatically be resized according to the icon generation options.
+The other fields like `name`, `short_name` have aliases.

 Instead of manually setting an `icons` parameter containing a set of icons, you should use `genIconOpts` (aka `iconGenerationOptions`, `iconGenOpts`, ...you get the gist). `genIconOpts` will contain the options for icon generation.
 The parameters for `genIconOpts` are as follows:
 #### `baseIcon`
 The path to the icon to generate all other icons from.
 Path is relative to the `resolveDir`.